Main illustration: Meg Fransee

 The first step is analyzing customer actions to identify common causes of churn.
 For example, often new customers will encounter problems in completing a specific step in onboarding, and churn as a result.
 To retain these customers, design a campaign to specifically address the cause of churn.
-In this case, we’d want to provide a simple and specific next step that will clearly help them move towards their goal, or perhaps FAQ to help troubleshoot common issues.
+In this case, you should provide a simple and specific next step that will clearly help them move towards their goal, or perhaps provide an FAQ to help troubleshoot common issues.

 At Intercom, we realized that many of our new customers got stuck trying to get a list of their existing users into our product.
 After an effective campaign that showed new customers how to add users, we identified a product gap and built a bulk user importer.
 This importer remains the most impactful onboarding feature we’ve released.

 These types of personalized features or campaigns require more work to set up, but deliver superior results time and again.